jacobzhang22/efficient-inference-system/README.md

 - a CUDA Triton paged-attention backend with separate decode and prefill kernels
 - static, dynamic, and continuous batching schedulers
 - experiment harnesses for KV-cache behavior and scheduler tradeoffs

+Across the tested workload, continuous batching delivered the best throughput and latency, while reserving the largest KV footprint.

 ## How The Engine Works